-- If you had a valid drivers license at the time of your arrest, you can appeal your license suspension.
+If you had a valid drivers license at the time of your arrest, you can appeal your license suspension.
 Submitting an appeal notice to the DDS will allow you to continue driving until your appeal is heard.

 |Age is 21 years or older||.08 grams|